Get

 Westies are known for being very brave, cheerful, and open-hearted.
 They tend to never meet a stranger, even if they like to chase the neighborhood squirrels or family cat.
 Don’t get us wrong—they can be a little spicy, but they love their owners and will gladly show it.

 Chihuahuas tend to be much smaller than West Highland White Terriers, but the dog will be small even when fully grown.
-Westies’ hair is long and smooth, and they shed very little.
+Westies have a double coat with a soft undercoat and longer, wiry outer hair.
 So, they could have a coat from either parent or textures in between.

 12. Chihuahua x Yorkshire Terrier